Sizing and System Requirements

 For information on folders required for Enterprise Manager, backup proxy and repository servers (backup targets) and WAN accelerators, as well as for recommendations on their sizing please refer to the corresponding sections of this guide.

 It is strongly recommended that no highly-transactional and business-critical software is deployed on the same machine as the Veeam backup server.
 This could be (but not limited to) software such as Active Directory, Exchange Server or other intensive production databases on the SQL server instance.
+If possible it would be preferable to have no other software at all running on the Veeam Backup Server.

 It is recommended to follow antivirus exclusion guidelines as explained in Veeam KB 1999.